shivanir23/major-project-waterqualitymonitoringsysytem/README.md

 CONCLUSION
-Hence IOT is used to develop a integerated automated water quality monitoring system which hellps in monitorig,saves time,collects information to make qualty decisions.
+Hence IOT is used to develop a integerated automated water quality monitoring system which helps in monitoring,saves time,collects information to make quality decisions.